The number-one question my OT friends ask me is whether or not they should be AOTA members.

 That’s why I implore you to consider license renewal fees as unavoidable costs.

-Most licenses are good for one or two years (with New York being the only state whose license is good for three years), and this is usually the same amount of time you have to fulfill the continuing education requirements.
+Most licenses are good for one or two years (with New York being the only state where an OT license is good for three years), and this is usually the same amount of time you have to fulfill the continuing education requirements.

 Continuing education